ruchee/vimrc/vimfiles/bundle/ctrlp-funky/README.md

 CONFIGURATION
 --------------

-It should be useful to define key mappings like this:
+It is useful to define key mappings for the funky commands as below:
 ```vim
 nnoremap <Leader>fu :CtrlPFunky<Cr>
 " narrow the list down with a word under cursor